Heart of America Council

-Heart of America Council serves Scouts in Missouri and Kansas.
+Heart of America Council (HOAC) serves scouts in Missouri and Kansas.
 This council was formed on July 1, 1974, with the merger of the former Kansas City Area (Kansas City, Missouri) and Kaw (Kansas City, Kansas) Councils.
+The council celebrated its 50th anniversary in July, 2024.
+Council headquarters has moved many times over the years, but the current location is 10210 Holmes Rd, Kansas City, MO 64131.